chrsm/Yuescript/doc/docs/doc/README.md

 The class object is what we create when we use a class statement.
 The class object is stored in a variable of the same name of the class.

 The class object can be called like a function in order to create new instances.
-That’s how we created instances of classes in the examples above.
+That's how we created instances of classes in the examples above.

 A class is made up of two tables.
 The class table itself, and the base table.
 The base is used as the metatable for all the instances.
 All properties listed in the class declaration are placed in the base.

-The class object’s metatable reads properties from the base if they don’t exist in the class object.
+The class object's metatable reads properties from the base if they don't exist in the class object.
 This means we can access functions and properties directly from the class.

-It is important to note that assigning to the class object does not assign into the base, so it’s not a valid way to add new methods to instances.
+It is important to note that assigning to the class object does not assign into the base, so it's not a valid way to add new methods to instances.
 Instead the base must explicitly be changed.
 See the __base field below.

 The class object has a couple special properties: